Losing the game

 Replacing the exit

-Let’s head over to MyGameLevelState.
-First we’re going to need to require our new GameState at the top of the file.
+Let’s head over to gamelevelstate.lua.
+First we’re going to require our new state at the top of the file.

 local GameOverState = require "gamestates.gameoverstate"

 Then we’ll head back to the handleMessage function.
-We’re gonna replace our current handling of the lose message with the following.
+Replace our current handling of the Lose message with the following.

 if prism.messages.Lose:is(message) then